concise-ee/k8s-ws/README.md

 ## Step 4: Create service

-Let's create a sevice, so all our healthy application pods would be accessible from same (non-public) endpoint of the service.
+Let's create a service, so all our healthy application pods would be accessible from same (non-public) endpoint of the service.

 ```shell
 kubectl apply -f service.yaml